- Research Internships

 In addition, the School of Psychology and the University of Aberdeen's Development Trust fund several summer internships each year (mainly for Level 3).
 Exact details are disseminated to students in winter.

 Before you apply for any of the schemes, you need to contact a potential supervisor approximately two months ahead of the deadline to discuss a project.
 He or she will be able to assist you with your application.
 Follow the same steps indicated for voluntary work above to identify a person you would like to work with.
-If you have any general questions, please contact Dr Amelia Hunt.
+If you have any general questions, please contact Dr Oliver Hamlet.

 - Workplace Internships